duff2013/Snooze/README.md

 #Snooze v5.1
->Updated (4/24/15) Fixed bug in Hibernate not giving the right wake up source and stopped setting unused registers in LLWU irq.
+>Updated (4/24/15) Fixed bug in Hibernate not giving the right wake up source and stopped setting unused registers in LLWU irq, Thanks to https://forum.pjrc.com/members/39437-rhubley.
 Functions sleep, deepSleep and hibernate now return wake source.
 Code cleanup and various code refacrtoring.
 Added library properties.
 Now compatible with Teensyduino 1.22.

 >Updated (3/12/15) Fixed again setting digital pin for Teensy-3.x/LC.
 Teensy LC pin 17 is set automatically to OUTPUT->LOW to reduce power.
 Now TSI work with Teensy-LC for deepSleep and hibernate.
 Compare some what works for Teensy-LC but will further modified in next release.
 Examples now are now Teensy-LC compatible.